k98kurz/mycelium-network-specification/draft-spec.md

-An autonomous network can be configured for a single link or a set of links with similar topological characteristics, e.g. a network comprised of 802.11 and LoRa radios for which a mesh topology is most appropriate, or ethernet amd PPP links for which hub-and-spoke is an appropriate topology.
+An autonomous network can be configured for a single link or a set of links with similar topological characteristics, e.g. a network comprised of 802.11 and LoRa radios for which a mesh topology is most appropriate, or ethernet and PPP links for which hub-and-spoke is an appropriate topology.
 Mycelium nodes will attempt to determine the optimal topologies for their local networks, and the iterative process should refine the accuracy of the topologies and utility of directories